 St. Mary's Catholic School believes that formation of the human person is best rooted in the biblical understanding of humanity.
-As Christians, we share with students a commitment to the command of Jesus Christ to "Love God with their whole heart, mind and soul and love their neighbor as themselves."
-(Mark 12:30-31) We strive to provide an environment which fosters an enthusiasm for lifelong learning.
-An environment where each student can develop to their fullest potential and practice respect for those of faith traditions and cultures other than their own.
+As Christians, we share with students a commitment to the command of Jesus Christ to "Love God with their whole heart, mind and soul and love their neighbor as themselves," (Mark 12:30-31).
+We strive to provide an environment which fosters an enthusiasm for lifelong learning where each student can develop to their fullest potential and practice respect for those of faith traditions and cultures other than their own.
 We wish to provide students with the tools they need to excel, to teach them to be grateful to God for their accomplishments, and to be generous in sharing their gifts and talents with others.

 Several additions and improvements have since been made to the campus buildings, including an annex of four classrooms, a large science lab, and a well equipped computer lab, along with additional meeting rooms, a full kitchen, and cafeteria/stage/assembly area.
 The original building was remodeled to include additional office areas, extra classrooms, a larger library, an art studio, an adult reading room and a seperate computer lab for use by lower elementary classes.

 The 2011-2012 school year brought us our first high school class, graduates of 2015.

 -Growth in knowledge and spirituality

 -Appreication of values and a capacity for right judgement